BerBastien/Ocean-Literacy-Delphi-Round-2/README.md

 ## Public Data and Privacy

 The public data have been anonymized using neutral IDs, `Expert_001`–`Expert_027`, that remain consistent across files.
 Direct identifiers, personal attributes, and open-ended comments have been removed.
-Response patterns and proposed group titles are retained: technically, this is pseudonymization and does not guarantee protection against reidentification using external information.
-See `ANONYMIZATION_NOTES.md`.
+Response patterns and proposed group titles are retained.
 ## Repository Structure

 ```text